-Element A- For the incremental reductions associated with PCT and subsequent higher levels of merchantable timber: it is assumed that the carbon lost during PCT removals are replaced during a 70-year rotation.
+Element A- For the incremental reductions associated with PCT and subsequent higher levels of merchantable timber, it is assumed that the carbon lost due to PCT are replaced during a 70-year rotation by growth release of crop trees.
 It is also assumed that biomass densities are otherwise similar between managed and unmanaged stands, and that there has only been a shift of biomass from non-merchantable to merchantable stock as a result of PCT.
 The higher future value of timber on managed stands has not been factored into the costs.
+Carbon benefits due to removal of biomass as a result of PCT for conversion into wood waste alternate fuel or energy production are questionable by the TWG.